eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/filters/ResourceSelector.md

 /* Resource Selector */
 {
   "providers": [
-    /* Provider Selection... */
+    /* One or more Provider Selection entries */
     ...
   ],
   "resources": [
-    /* Resource Selection...
+    /* One or more Resource Selection entries
-       Note that these must not contain any value selections */
+       Note that these entries must not contain any "value" selections */
     ...
   ]